 - The {negative number} means the co-existence evaluation shows throughput gain;

-- The {n/a} means the co-existence evaluation finds the performance basis have no throughput, thus throughput degradation percentage cannot be mathematically calculated from such basis.
+- The {n/a} means the co-existence evaluation finds the performance baseline have no throughput, thus throughput degradation percentage cannot be mathematically calculated from such baseline.

+The throughput degradation is calculated following the methodology described in Annex E, Section E.3.1.